 Children referred to CWES for whom it has been agreed upon between the Contractor and Agency or JCS that the lesser restrictive CWES service alternatives cannot successfully prevent Out-of-Home Placement, and Placement into a shelter bed is the most appropriate service.

-Child Welfare Emergency Services should not be confused with mental health crisis or mental health Emergency services that may be available for Children that focus on psychotherapeutic treatment or similar services provided through Iowa’s State or community mental health systems.
+Child Welfare Emergency Services shall not be confused with mental health crisis or mental health Emergency services that may be available for Children that focus on psychotherapeutic treatment or similar services provided through Iowa’s State or community mental health systems.
 Mental health Emergency services are intended to provide community-based access to mental health services and supports in place of mental health institutional care.

 On the other hand, CWES are intended to address the child welfare/juvenile justice needs of Children and families as they relate to safety, Permanency, and well-being.
 Children and families may be involved with CWES for a matter of hours, or perhaps days or weeks if a shelter bed has been ordered, whereas mental health-related treatment may be available as long as needed in order to stabilize psychiatric crises.
 This Contract does not address mental health crisis services.